tazama-lf/docs/Guides/demo-ui-guide.md

 The `close` button will close the condition panel as well as the update entity panel, while the other two buttons will close the condition panel only.

-Close the panel by selecting one of the highlighted buttons below

-Click the hightlighted button below on the Update Debtor/ Creditor Entity panel to view the conditions for the account or entity selected.
+If you are on Update Debtor/ Creditor Entity panel, click the hightlighted button below, to view the conditions for the account or entity selected.

 <br>